Safe Browsing Practices and Plugins

 - Tor Browser (https://www.torproject.org)

-- Web of Trust - a free browser extensions, mobile app and API that lets the user check if a website is safe before they visit it.
+- Web of Trust - a free browser extension, mobile app and API that lets the user check if a website is safe before they visit it.

 - Browsing Best Practices & Browser Plugins Review:

-- Always make sure that the browser you use is updated along with its extensions (Flash, Java, etc.)
+- Always make sure that the browser you use is updated along with its extensions.

-- Always review the browser plugins you have installed, remove unnecessary add-ons and plugins.
+- Always review the browser plugins you have installed, and remove unnecessary add-ons and plugins.

-- Review security hygiene with the user, so they continue to update their software, keep an eye out for suspicious links, and avoid downloading unsafe and unnecessary content.
+- Review security hygiene with the user.
+Encourage them to continue to update their software, keep an eye out for suspicious links, and avoid downloading unsafe and unnecessary content.